stanbaek/ece487A/docs/intro.md

 - Work together but don't copy.
 - start early, don't take too many difficult classes.
 - Do NOT wait to start $\color{red}{\text{homework}}$/labs/projects.
 As soon as you learn the material attempt it so you can ask questions.
 Also don't rely on grace days, use them only when it is a necessity.
 - start early!
-Aask questions??
+Ask questions??
 - Stay on top of the $\color{red}{\text{homework}}$, labs, and ICEs because they build on eachother and go pretty quickly!
 - Students should "dig into" python as soon and as quickly as they can (don't hesitate).
 - Keep up with the class and use grace days strategically.